ThatRex/additional/README.md

 # Additional

 An out of the way bot with additional commands and a patch for Discord.
 Created for my private Discord server.
+[Public Invite](https://discord.com/oauth2/authorize?client_id=1161858372631527444). _Uptime not guaranteed._

-## Commands: General
+# Commands: General

 > **/ping**
 > Check if I am alive